Alex Highsmith: 2024

 In the 2024 season, Highsmith had six sacks, 45 tackles, and two passes defended.
+He had a sack in the Steelers' Wild Card Round loss to the Ravens.

 2025

-In Week 9, Highsmith recorded four tackles, three tackles for loss, two sacks, and a forced fumble in a 27-20 win over the Indianapolis Colts.
+In Week 9, Highsmith recorded four tackles, three tackles for loss, two sacks, and a forced fumble in a 27–20 win over the Indianapolis Colts.
+He was named AFC Defensive Player of the Week for Week 9.
+He finished with a team high 9.5 sacks for the 2025 season to go with 50 total tackles (36 solo) and three passes defended.